PuspaKamalOli/PuspaKamalOli/README.md

   />
 </p>

-- I’m studying **bachelors in information technology**
+- Currently I am working **remotely**
-- I’m currently learning about
+- I’m currently working on
 **Finance with AI **
 - Ask me about Artificial Intelligence**
 - All of my projects are available at [https://github.com/PuspaKamalOli?tab=repositories](https://github.com/PuspaKamalOli?tab=repositories)

-- Looking for more learning and training opportunities in machine learning with python to uplift my knowledge...
+- Looking for more learning and opportunities in machine learning with python to uplift my knowledge...
 - Hobbies: Football, Hiking and trekking, movies and series